 What is the percent of total Sales for the ‘Home Office’ Customer Segment in July of 2012?

 Understand how much time you have per question.
-With 36 questions to answer in 120 minutes (for the QA exam), you have an average of 3:20 to answer each question.
+With 36 questions to answer in 120 minutes (for the Certified Associate exam), you have an average of 3:20 to answer each question.
 Having this thought in the back of my head made me feel less stressed about how much time I had available.
 You will likely answer many of the questions in less than 3:20.
 When you do, make a mental note that you can add that time gained towards your remaining questions.

 You can use Tableau to check responses to knowledge questions.
 If you’re asked what options are available in a certain feature, just go into Tableau and look!